Pandas-Team/Autonomous-Vehicle-Environment-Perception/README.md

 There you have it.

 ## Colab Notebook
-You can also use the provided colab notebook to automatically download all the weights and sample video and run the program in a matter of seconds!
+You can also use the provided colab notebook to automatically download all the weights and sample video, and run the program in a matter of seconds!

 simply open the following colab notebook